the-last-book-on-mlops/the-last-book-on-mlops/README.md

 Our experiences helping teams apply Machine Learning and automation globally inspired this book.
 We've worked with public organizations and private-sector companies, from those among the largest in the world to others at the startup stage.
 If you're looking for a book willing to dive into the technical aspects of MLOps in plain English, this is one for you.

-Also, we hope reading an AI-generated book is as enlightening as _writing_ it.
-It might give you a glimpse into the future of AI and its place in our world.
+Also, we hope reading generative AI content is as enlightening as _writing_ it.
+The book might give you a glimpse into the future of AI and its place in our world.
 Whether you're in a career navigating the waves of digital transformation, an educator looking to understand its applications or a policymaker grappling with its societal implications.

 ## Who is our co-author 🤖🦾